What's on tap...

 Notes: Michigan apples and pears fermented together with fresh ginger root.
 Has a little zip to it!

 Notes: Red apple flavor that balances the mild acidity.
 Light tannin notes

 Notes: We made up a batch of higher alcohol mead just for mulling!
 Steeped with oranges, black peppercorns and other spices.
 On until the weather breaks!

 Notes: Tropical aromas, light bodied, crisp finish

-Notes: Soda made with apple cider vinegar, honey and rotating fruit
+Notes: House made soda with apple cider vinegar, honey and rotating fruit

-Notes: Regular and decaf drip coffee from our neighbors at Mighty Good
+Notes: Regular and decaf drip coffee from rotating independent Ann Arbor-area roasters

 Notes: A selection of black, green and herbal teas from local Arbor Teas

 Notes: This festive limited release features Hasselman’s wildflower honey and Michigan-grown cranberries and ginger.
 Bright, tart berry flavor

 Notes: A blend of pressed foraged apples, lightly back sweetened with tart Michigan Heritage raspberries